HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Optimization

 \section{Optimization}

-Our compiler contains a sequence of optimization transformations.
-For example, the peephole optimization, \eg, \CODE{x \&\& true} is optimized to just \CODE{x}; common subexpression elimination (CSE), \eg, \CODE{x = a + b; y = (a + b) * c} is optimized to \CODE{x = a + b; y = x * c}; constant folding, and dead code elimination (DCE).
-In addition to those optimizations that a general purpose compiler has, we identify several optimizations involving encrypted values.
-Given an in-memory representation of a Boolean circuit or an arithmetic circuit, the goal of the optimization is to reduce the depth of the circuit and the number of costly gates.
+Our compiler contains a set of optimizing transformations, \eg, peephole optimizations, common subexpression elimination, constant folding, and dead code elimination.
+In addition to those optimizations that a general purpose compiler has, we identified several optimizations specific to Secure MPC circuits.
+Given an in-memory representation of a boolean or an arithmetic circuit, these optimizations reduce the depth of circuits and the number of costly gates.